G

 In addition, managers may struggle to maintain boundaries with their remote team members by sending messages outside traditional work hours.
 They may also neglect to take their own PTO, influencing those underneath them to forgo a break.
 When business leaders and managers lead by example, other team members feel more inclined to book that trip they've been putting off.

 Organizations should do everything they can to encourage employees to take time away from work.
 Time away is critical to de-stressing, preventing employee burnout, and living a full and balanced life.
 When employees are given support and encouraged to use their PTO, they often return to work reinvigorated.
-Create a culture that values life beyond work by integrating travel and time-off benefits with your benefits spending accounts.
+Create a culture that values life beyond work by integrating travel and time-off benefits with customizable spending accounts.

 Employee spending accounts that offer travel and PTO coverage encourage team members to unplug from work.
 A travel spending account is an easy way to both demonstrate your organization values time off and support employees in taking it.
 Funds can be used for covering the costs of a trip, using a travel planning service, or even a local adventure during PTO.